Photo Credit: Astrid Duenkelmann, MPIfG

 I have published articles about the effects of the Euro-crisis on public trust in government and the economic determinants of public support for integration, and the politics of European financial regulatory reform.
 In a working paper, I examine the relationship between labor market reform and support for European populist parties.

-3. The Politics of Regulating the Platform Economy
+3. The Comparative Politics of Industrial Policy

 Publications